 The Office of Environmental Health and Safety in collaboration with the Capital Planning and Maintenance department has evaluated campus spaces to determine the occupancy that meets physical distancing protocols.
-There is an ongoing review of common spaces, classrooms and lab areas on campus due to the nature of interactions that take place and or the high volume of people in certain spaces.
-The administration is assessing the de-densification of areas with furniture.
+A review of common spaces, classrooms and lab areas on campus due to the nature of interactions that take place and or the high volume of people in certain spaces continues as we repopulate.
 Campus signage reminds members of the community about methods to keep themselves and others safe.
 Signs have been placed throughout campus by Capital Planning and Maintenance.

-- Employees and students should wear face coverings when in common areas. - Practice social distancing and avoid congregating in break rooms and dining areas. - Adhere to designated signage. - Do not remove signage or rearrange chairs and tables which have been strategically placed for distancing measures. - Limit elevator capacity and take the stairs if able.
-Under no circumstances should employees enter an elevator or wait in an elevator lobby without a face covering. - Open windows where it is feasible to do so. - Shared common spaces, labs, resource rooms, office and work spaces due to size or configuration that cannot be rearranged will be addressed with the supervisor of that area; staffing plans will need to be altered as to maintain social distancing. - Decommission large gathering spaces (ie. tables, chairs, furniture) to allow for physical distancing if necessary or place signs stating do not use. - Designate flow of foot traffic in office entrances where feasible.
+- Employees and students should wear face coverings at all times. - Practice physical distancing and avoid congregating in break rooms and dining areas. - Adhere to designated signage. - Do not remove signage or rearrange chairs and tables which have been strategically placed for distancing measures. - Limit elevator capacity and take the stairs if able.
+Under no circumstances should employees enter an elevator or wait in an elevator lobby without a face covering. - Open windows where it is feasible to do so. - Shared common spaces, labs, resource rooms, office and work spaces due to size or configuration that cannot be rearranged will be addressed with the supervisor of that area; staffing plans will need to be altered as to maintain physical distancing. - Designate flow of foot traffic in office entrances where feasible.